Join era staff!

 Demonstrated ability to work effectively with people of diverse backgrounds and promote a positive working environment, spirit of cooperation, and react positively to change and conflict resolution.

-Summer Camp Assistant coach
+Assistant summer camp coach

 Position Type

-Hourly, Part-time, Seasonal (June 22 - August 15)
+Hourly, Part-time, Seasonal

 Compensation